 The ‘Large Hadron Collider’ is situated at CERN headquarters in Switzerland, just outside Geneva.
 It is the world’s largest particle accelerator built so far.

-CERN Headquarters houses the Collider 100 metres below ground.
+CERN Headquarters houses the Collider 100 meters below ground.

 The Large Hadron Collider is intensely cold.
 It’s around -271 degrees Celsius and is said to be colder than outer space itself!